BBC Elite - Acornsoft

 The arrival of Elite heralded a new concept in game presentation.
 Instead of just the game media and an instruction sheet, Elite came packaged with a hefty manual, a novella based on the game, a ship poster and various other items.

-Click on the image to the left to view the complete BBC micro (tape) Elite package
+Click on the image to the left to view the complete BBC Micro cassette tape Elite package.

-In 1986, Superior Software re-released the BBC version of Elite, with new box atrwork as shown below
+In 1986, Superior Software re-released the BBC version of Elite, with redesigned box artwork and cut-down contents.

-The program itself was exactly the same as the original Acornsoft version, but due to the re-designed box the printed material present in the 1984 package was largely absent.
-To compensate partly for this, the price of the re-released version was reduced from the original £14.95 to £12.95
+The program itself was exactly the same as the original Acornsoft version but due to the smaller box, the printed material present in the 1984 package was largely absent.
+To compensate partly for this, the price of the re-released version was reduced from the original £14.95 to £12.95.

 Playing BBC Elite on your PC